-According to the ancient calendar, Diwali is observed on amavasya or new moon of the 15th day of Kartik, every year.
+According to the ancient calendar, Diwali is observed on Amavasya (or new moon) — the 15th day — of the month of Kartik, every year.
 In 2019, Diwali will be celebrated on 27th October (Sunday).

 Further, it is believed that Lord Vishnu and Goddess Lakshmi tied the knot on this day.
-Whereas alternate legends also claim that Goddess Lakshmi was born on the new moon of Kartik month.
+Alternate legends also claim that Goddess Lakshmi was born on the new moon day of Kartik month.